Everything you need to know about giant Australian cuttlefish in South Australia

 Do the cuttlefish care that you’re there?

-At first the sheer size and rapid colour-changes of these creatures is intimidating, yet after a few minutes you realise there is only one thing on their mind – procreation.
+The sheer size and quick colour-changing behaviour of the cuttlefish can be intimidating at first, but after a few minutes you realise they only have one thing on their mind – finding a mate!

 If you’re careful to move slowly, you can get up close without disturbing the cuttlefish.
 They seem oblivious to people and are focused on breeding.